awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `MaxvCpus`  <a name="cfn-batch-computeenvironment-computeresources-maxvcpus"></a>
-The maximum number of EC2 vCPUs that an environment can reach\.
+The maximum number of Amazon EC2 vCPUs that an environment can reach\.
 *Required*: Yes
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MinvCpus`  <a name="cfn-batch-computeenvironment-computeresources-minvcpus"></a>
-The minimum number of EC2 vCPUs that an environment should maintain \(even if the compute environment is `DISABLED`\)\.
+The minimum number of Amazon EC2 vCPUs that an environment should maintain \(even if the compute environment is `DISABLED`\)\.
 *Required*: Yes
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)